jariarkko/hopping/README.md

 Sets the binary search to start either from the middle of the theoretical range (TTL 128) or from a value that has been determined to be a likely path length for general Internet destinations.
 A good quess will speed up the search process.
 The default is that the good guesses are in use.

+    -maxtries n

+Set the maximum number of tries for one hop before giving up if there no replies or even errors coming back.
+The default is 3.

     -interface i

 Set the interface.
 The default is eth0.